idpkk/aws-doc-sdk-examples/dotnetv3/SNS/README.md

-# AWS SDK for .NET Amazon SQS code examples
+# AWS SDK for .NET Amazon SNS code examples

 ## Purpose

-These examples demonstrates how to perform several Amazon SQS operations using the AWS SDK for .NET.
+These examples demonstrates how to perform several Amazon SNS operations using the AWS SDK for .NET.

-## CreateSendExample/CreateSendExample/CreateSendExample.cs

-This code example creates a queue and then sends a message to the queue.

-## ReceiveDeleteExample/ReceiveDeleteExample/ReceiveDeleteExample.cs
+## SNSMessageExample/SNSMessageExample/SNSMessageExample.cs

-This code example retrieves a message from a queue and then deletes the message.
+This code example sends an SMS message.

 ## Copyright and License